finagle/finch/docs/endpoint.md

 #### Params

 Finch aggregates for you all the possible param sources (query-string params, urlencoded params and multipart params) behind a single namespace `param*`.
-With that said, an endpoint `param("foo")` works as follows: 1) tries to fetch param `foo` from the query string 2) if previous step failed, tries to fetch param `foo` from the urlencoded body 3) if previous step fails, tries to fetch param `fom` from the multipart body.
+That being said, an endpoint `param("foo")` works as follows: 1) tries to fetch param `foo` from the query string 2) if the previous step failed, tries to fetch param `foo` from the urlencoded body 3) if the previous step failed, tries to fetch param `foo` from the multipart body.

 Finch provides the following instances for reading HTTP params (evaluating endpoints):

 - `param("foo")` - required param "foo"
 - `paramOption("foo")` - optional param "foo"
-- `params("foos")` - multi-value param "foo" that might return an empty sequence
+- `params("foos")` - multivalued param "foo" that might return an empty sequence
-- `paramsNonEmpty("foos")` - multi-value param "foo" that fails when empty
+- `paramsNonEmpty("foos")` - multivalued param "foo" that fails when empty

 In addition to these evaluating endpoints, there is also one matching endpoint `paramExists("foo")` that only matches requests with "foo" param.